LuigiGonnella/SE25-Participium/Retrospective/retrospective_sprint2.md

 - What did go wrong in the sprint?

-        The main issue was merging the branches on github and it created conflicts which caused delays.
+        The main issue was merging the branches on github because it created many conflicts which caused delays.

 - What caused your errors in estimation (if any)?

-        In story 6, we put tasks that could be split futher to better balance the load among members.
+        We divided story 6 in tasks that could be split further to better balance the load among members.

 - What lessons did you learn (both positive and negative) in this sprint?

         Positive: merging should be done in groups.
-        Negative: communication should be improved providing messages after pushing a commit.
+        Negative: communication should be improved futher, for example providing messages after pushing a commit or finishing a task.

 - Which improvement goals set in the previous retrospective were you able to achieve?